Review of Harbour ISP broadband plans

 Is Harbour ISP a good deal?

 Harbour ISP is a small provider competing against some big boys, and it holds its own.
 While not particularly a standout in any category, Harbour does sit well against other providers that are much bigger and have much more purchasing power.
 Its fixed wireless and SkyMuster plans seem particularly good value against the competition, but it does flounder a little bit in the fibre NBN game.
-While not bad value by any stretch, Harbour ISP is well worth a look into, but keep in mind there are other providers offering the same or arguably better value.
+While not bad value by any stretch, Harbour ISP is well worth a look into, but keep in mind there are other providers offering the same or arguably better prices for a similar plan.